-The alternative to much of this is renting a cloud kitchen space from Smart City Kitchens.
-For many, cloud kitchens are a much more realistic, affordable and even profitable option when starting a new delivery-focused restaurant business.
+The alternative to much of this is renting a delivery kitchen space from Smart City Kitchens.
+For many, delivery kitchens are a much more realistic, affordable and even profitable option when starting a new delivery-focused restaurant business.
 They offer you the chance to:

 – Easily find a new pool of customers